Scheduled MonumentsEnglandMartello tower (L)

 What is Martello tower (L)?

-Martello tower (L) is a circular defensive fortification constructed during the Napoleonic Wars, part of the extensive chain of Martello towers built along the English coast between 1808 and 1812.
+Martello tower (L) is a circular defensive fortification constructed during the Napoleonic Wars, specifically built in the early nineteenth century as part of the extensive chain of Martello towers erected along the English coast.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005993.

 Who is responsible for protecting Martello tower (L)?